xd20111/Awake-Teams/README.md

-# Keep Awake Teams Status
+# Keep Awake Status
 ## Description

-**Keep Awake Teams Status** is a fun VBScript script that helps you keep your Microsoft Teams status awake by simulating key presses at regular intervals.
-It prevents your system from going into sleep mode, ensuring that your Teams status remains active and available.
+**Keep Awake Status** is a fun VBScript script that helps you keep your Microsoft Teams and Skype status awake by simulating key presses at regular intervals.
+It prevents your system from going into sleep mode, ensuring that your Teams/Skype status remains active and available.

 ## Features